 Now that, thanks to the internet, we’re all end users, we have come to a new realization about testing: If we, the end users, have to fight with the UI, if we don’t get the results we expect, then we don’t care if the unit, functional or load tests succeeded.
 If the end users say the application doesn’t work then the application doesn’t work.

-Which is the primary reason why we’re now starting to talk about end-to-end (E2E) testing.
+Which is the primary reason why we’re now starting to talk about end-to-end testing (also called E2E testing).

-Fundamentally, E2E reflects a growing maturity in testing.
+Fundamentally, end-to-end testing reflects a growing maturity in testing.
 Initially, we just worried about system stability, which was, essentially, a negative approach: “Does my application not blow up?”

-This means that E2E requires tools that work differently from your unit test tools.
+This means that end-to-end testing requires tools that work differently from your unit test tools.
 There are five criteria that you should be looking at in your E2E support system.

 First and foremost: Speed.
 This one doesn’t change from unit testing, but it’s harder to achieve with E2E testing.
 In production, it may take hours (or even days) for an interaction to work through the whole system.
 However, without rapid feedback, testing stops being useful.
 The ideal testing scenario is that, as developers finish their code, all the relevant tests are triggered, and the developer gets feedback on the code they just finished, before they have to move onto the next task (or get bored).